 London’s Best Sustainable Beauty Salons

 Sustainability isn’t the first thing that comes to mind when you’re booking a manicure or looking to get your highlights redone, but when you’re (hopefully) doing away with straws, toting a tote bag around the supermarket and always carrying your reusable coffee cup, why compromise on where you get your beauty treatments?
 The most powerful thing we have as consumers is choice, and each decision is an opportunity to make a difference.
-Here’s our round-up of London’s best sustainable beauty salons, where you can look good and feel good doing it.
+Here’s our round-up of London’s best sustainable beauty salons.

 London’s Best Sustainable Beauty Salons